HarvyLiu/Python-Battle-game/README.md

 # Python-Battle-game
-A Battling game made in python
+## This is a Battling game made in Python
+### Enjoy it and play it with your friends!
+It is meant to be glitched.